 The Rush team shared the importance of creating strategies to support system-level culture change on the inclusion of family caregivers.
 Intentionally integrating caregivers into all processes and workflows has improved communication between patients, their care teams, and caregivers.
 Another key lesson is developing the value proposition to health system leaders to support caregivers.
 It can be difficult to quantify the direct value of caring for the caregiver, but quantitative data and real-world stories help to make the case.

-Thank you to Diane Mariani, LCSW, CADC, Program Coordinator, Social Work and Community Health, Robyn Golden, LCSW, Associate Vice President of Social Work and Community Health, and Ellen Carbonell, Program Manager and Clinical Lead, Social Work and Community Health, Rush University Medical Center, for helping to inform this blog post.
+Thank you to Diane Mariani, LCSW, CADC, Program Coordinator, Social Work and Community Health, Robyn Golden, LCSW, Associate Vice President of Social Work and Community Health, and Ellen Carbonell, Program Manager and Clinical Lead, Social Work and Community Health, Rush University Medical Center, for helping to inform this profile.

 In the Field: Spotlight on Complex Care Interventions